Error measurements for a quantum annealer using the one-dimensional Ising model with twisted boundaries: Results

-It is still worth checking experimentally if state-dependent errors have a significant effect.
+We also have checked experimentally whether state-dependent errors have a significant effect.
 Fig. \ref{fig:u_depth_scaleJ} demonstrates that the depth of the distribution does not change within statistical error when the strength of the coupling is reduced by a factor of 2.
 If there were a strong component of the control error which depended on the state of the couplers, we would expect a substantial difference between the depth of these two distributions.
+This result is consistent with the mild dependence of the outcomes on gauge choice, and reinforces the concept that dynamical effects at the longest time and smallest energy scales are responsible for the discrepancies between the effective random fields seen for interacting and non-interacting qubits.